How Much Does It Cost to Install Blinds?

 How Multi-Window Visits Save You Real Money

-Motorized blinds are a different job entirely.
-Expect to pay $100 to $175 per window when wiring is involved.
-Brands like Lutron, Hunter Douglas, and IKEA Fyrtur all make popular motorized options.
-The installation takes longer — often 45 to 60 minutes per window.
-A handyman needs to run low-voltage wiring or connect the blind to a smart home hub like Google Home or Amazon Alexa.
+Motorized blinds are a bigger job.
+Plan on $100 to $175 per window when wiring gets involved.
+Popular brands include Lutron, Hunter Douglas, and IKEA Fyrtur.
+Installation takes 45 to 60 minutes per window.
+The handyman runs low-voltage wire or connects to your smart home system like Google Home or Alexa.

 What Affects the Final Price Most